BleedingXiko/GhostHub/README.md

 ## 🧪 Troubleshooting

 - Media not loading?
 Check your paths and file types
 - Tunnel not starting?
-Ensure cloudflared.exe is present (for .bat/Python mode)
+Ensure cloudflared.exe is present (for .bat/Python mode).
+For Docker, tunnels are managed through the web UI.
 - Chat or sync buggy?
 Refresh — GhostHub is resilient and stateless
 - Crashes?
 Run from terminal for logs:
   ```bash